NATURE IN A WINTER CITY

 On arriving home, all can peel off and put away their outdoor wear, wash their hands, and have a favourite drink.

-THEN, everyone gets down on the floor with cushions and a very large piece of paper spread flat, on which they draw their Map, including everything they saw and noted.
+THEN, everyone gets down on the floor with cushions and a very large piece of paper spread flat, onto which they plan out their Map, including everything they saw and noted, adding the pages of each person's drawings.
 With the help of the family book on local flora and fauna with colour photographs, identifications can be made, and lore and medicines used in the past, from some of the plants, can be investigated, along with the life cycles of insects and spiders, foxes, and any other creatures observed.

-Until you look at your drawings and photographs, you won't know what images you may have captured - there could be the pawprints of foxes in the snow!
+Until you look at your photographs, you won't know what images you may have captured - there could be the paw prints of foxes in the snow!

 These days feed the family’s imagination, on their privately discovered Continent, leading the way to bigger expeditions as the children grow.